Open for applications, next deadline is June 15th 2017.

 part of the application packet, participants will prepare a synthetic

 essay incorporating all projects, from which broader methodological and

 thematic discussions will be developed and incorporated into the

-The 2016 workshop will take place Thursday, August 11 through Monday, August 15 at the Asilomar Conference Center in Pacific Grove, CA, and will involve up to nine students and three faculty.
+The 2017 workshop will take place Friday, August 11 through Tuesday, August 15 at the Hilton Westchester in Rye Brook, NY, and will involve twelve students and three faculty.

 The workshop welcomes applications from students who have not yet

 begun fieldwork, who are currently in the field, and those who are in

 the process of writing their dissertations.
 To the extent its budget allows, SSRC will cover all travel to the workshop.
 SSRC will also fully cover participants' lodging and